-The 5 best places to see Flemish art
+The 5 best places to see Flemish art in Bruges

 The Groeninge art museum was redesigned in 2003 by architects 51N4E.
 The Brussels-based firm transformed the 1930s museum by introducing bare white walls and deep red carpets the colour of a Virgin’s gown.
 The result is visually striking and occasionally shocking.
 But then Flemish art was never meant to be comforting.